jimhigson/oboe.js/writing/main/2_Introduction.md

 Agile methodologies, frequent deployments, and compatibility today with versions tomorrow
 -----------------------------------------------------------------------------------------

-In most respects SOA architecture fits well with the fast release cycle that Agile methodologies encourage.
+In most respects a SOA architecture fits well with the fast release cycle encouraged by Agile methodologies.
 Because in SOA we may consider that all data is local rather than global and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
+In allowing a design to emerge organically it should be possible for the structure of resource formats to be realised slowly and iteratively while a greater understanding of the problem is gained.
-Following emergent design it should be possible for the format of resources to be realised slowly and iteratively as a greater understanding of the problem is achieved.
 Unfortunately in practice the ability to change is hampered by tools which encourage programming against rigidly specified formats.
+If a program is allowed to be tightly coupled to a data format it will resist changes in the programs which produce data to that format.
 Working in enterprise I have often seen the release of dozens of components cancelled because of a single unit that failed to meet acceptance criteria.
-By allowing a tight coupling that depends on exact versions of formats, the perfect environment is created for contagion whereby the updating of any single unit may only be done as part of the updating of the whole.
+By insisting on exact data formats, subsystems become tightly coupled and the perfect environment is created for contagion whereby the updating of any single unit may only be done as part of the updating of the whole.

-An effective response to this problem would be to integrate into a REST client library the ability to use a response whilst being only loosely coupled to the *shape* of the overall message.
+An effective response to this problem would be to integrate into a REST clients the ability to use a response whilst being only loosely coupled to the *shape* of the message.

 Deliverables
 ------------

-To avoid feature creep I am paring down the software deliverables to the smallest work which can we said to realise my thesis.
-Amongst commentators on start-up companies this is known as a *zoom-in pivot* and the work it produces should be the *Minimum Viable Product* or MVP [@lean p.
-106-110], the guiding principle being that it is preferable to produce a little well than more badly.
-By focusing tightly I cannot not deliver a full stack so I am forced to implement only solutions which interoperate with existing deployments.
-This is advantageous; to somebody looking to improve their system small additions are easier to action than wholesale change.
+To avoid feature creep I am paring down the software deliverables to the smallest work which can we said to realise my thesis, the guiding principle being that it is preferable to produce a little well than more badly.
+Amongst commentators on start-up companies this is known as a *zoom-in pivot* [@lean p172] and the work it produces should be the *Minimum Viable Product* or MVP [@lean p106-110].
+With a focus on quality I could not deliver a full stack so I am obliged to implement only solutions which interoperate with existing deployments.
+This is advantageous; to somebody looking to improve their system small enhancements are more inviting than wholesale change.

 To reify the vision above, a streaming client is the MVP.
 Because all network transmissions may be viewed though a streaming lens an explicitly streaming server is not required.
-Additionally, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-capable REST client.
+Additionally, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.

 Criteria for success
 --------------------